Hapithus agitator

 Hapithus agitator is a species of cricket in the genus Hapithus ("flightless bush crickets"), in the subfamily Hapithinae ("bush crickets").
 A common name for it is "restless bush cricket".
 It is found in North America.

 Breeding

 Males of this species make calls not to attract females, like other similar organisms do; they themselves choose with whom to mate thanks to chemical interactions which occur when both individuals connect their antennas together.
 When courting, the male silently vibrates its wings.
-The female may gnaw at the tegmina of the male to reach its seminal glands.
+The female may gnaw at the tegmina of the male during mating.
+This is theorized to be a strategy to keep the female in place longer during mating for better reproductive success.